AntoinePepin6/Ontario-Geographers-Project/README.md

 #### Merging Notebooks
 - `Nearest Station Merging` Notebook that merges the climate data onto the final data frames created in Forest Data 4 based on nearest station coordinates<br>
 #### Machine Learning
-- `Machin Learning 1 Random Forest Model` Notebook that generates a randomforestclassifier based on some training data from our Forest Data 4 dataframes<br>
+- `Machin Learning 1 Classifier Data Leakage` Notebook that generates a randomforestclassifier based on some training data from our Forest Data 4 dataframes.
+There is a problem with how this model is set up, and data leakage cause unreliable results.
+This is explained further in the Notebook.<br>
 ### Link to Medium Article

 ### Pipelines/Flows